pruning the Butterfly Bush (Buddleia davidii)

 Using a sharp pair of secateurs cut back all lasts year’s growth to 2 or 3 healthy shoots from their base.
 It’s important to avoid cutting back into older wood as new shoots may not regrow.
 I know this sort of pruning may seem a bit severe but Buddleia grow like the clappers and you’ll quickly see lots of new growth as we start spring.

 After hard pruning any plant it’s well worth giving it some TLC with a good layer of mulch and a slow release feed.
-My plants always get a 5cm layer of Levington Farmyard Manure and a sprinkle of Miracle-Gro Slow Release Plant Food.
+My plants always get a 5cm layer of farmyard manure and a sprinkle of a balanced granular plant food.